CosmWasm/sylvia-book/src/basics/good-practices.md

 I added `rlib`. `cdylib` crates cannot be used as typical Rust dependencies.
 As a consequence, it is impossible to create examples for such crates.

 The next step is to create a tool generating actual schemas.
-We will do it by creating an binary in our crate.
+We will do it by creating a binary in our crate.
 Create a new `bin/schema.rs` file:

 ```rust,noplayground